Frequently Asked Questions

 Is there a suggested training schedule I should follow to prepare for my climb?

 Training is personal and depends on your own level of fitness.
-However, we do have a suggested training guide and offer optional training hikes.
+However, we do have a suggested training guide and offer optional training sessions on Saturday mornings at the Harvard Stadium.
 All participants are encouraged to look at the guide and plan their training accordingly.

 What should I wear?